 Smart meters by sending data to the utility provider allows them to bill accurately for the amount of water or gas every household consumes.
 They play an essential part in tracking the utility.
 If the usage increases, you can take further actions.

-Cape Town is a good example which uses smart metering technology to combat the water crisis.
+#1 Cape Town is a good example which uses smart metering technology to combat the water crisis.
 These meters track water usage for customers and relay the data to their accounts.
-The citizens then receive a bill that displays their water consumption.
+The citizens of this IoT smart city then receive a bill that displays their water consumption.
 After adopting this method, there was a nearly 40%-60% drop in the level of water consumption.

 The goal of smart cities is to improve the quality of life.
 And what’s better than providing smart health solutions to citizens.
 Smart health includes digital technologies for health monitoring and diagnostics, improving the lifestyle of people with chronic diseases, etc. IoT provides emergency services with new tools to improve their response time to emergencies.